pierreforstmann/pgpasswd/README.md

 ```

 `resetpasswd` for PostgreSQL can be compared to `passwd` on Linux and UNIX systems when used to change another user passord:

-user account used to connect to PostgreSQL must have superuser privilege.
-After successfull connection, `resetpasswd' prompts
+Enter:
+* same parameters (host name, port number, superuser account and database name) as `psql` to connect to PostgreSQL
-for user account for which password must be changed: only new password for this user account must be entered.
+* user account for which password must be reset
+* new password twice.

 Example: